 One: Put the chicken on to a chopping board and gently pound until they flatten a little.
 Coat the chicken in flour then dip in the egg and then in the breadcrumbs to coat.

-Two: Put on a lined baking tray and put in a preheated over at 220°C/425°F/Gas 7 for 30 minutes, or until the chicken is cooked.
+Two: Put on a lined baking tray and put in your oven for 30 minutes, or until the chicken is cooked.

 Three: In a bowl, mix together the yogurt, garlic, salt and pepper, lemon and basil.